-Act Before a Crisis
+Act Before A Crisis

 While independent living is preferred, there may come a time when it is not possible.
 Nursing home care is very expensive and can deplete a lifetime of savings in just a few years.
-Medicaid can pay for nursing home care, provided that you meet certain financial and non-economic requirements.
-Recent changes in the law, however, make it much more difficult to qualify for Medicaid-paid nursing home care, and places greater limits on asset transfers.
+Medicaid can pay for nursing home care, provided that you meet certain financial and noneconomic requirements.
+Recent changes in the law, however, make it much more difficult to qualify for Medicaid-paid nursing home care, and place greater limits on asset transfers.

 Early planning to arrange for the financing of nursing home care can help avoid a crisis and preserve estate assets.
 As experienced Medicaid planning attorneys, we can help you decide: